trakBan/ipfetch/README.md

 ```
 git clone https://github.com/trakBan/ipfetch.git
 cd ipfetch
-# You will need sudo
+# You will need to be in root
 sudo sh setup.sh
 ```
 ### One line